1229chloe/codex_gpt/README.md

 1. Run `streamlit run step1_to_7_full.py`.
 2. Steps 1–7 are all contained in this single script.
 After Step 6 finishes, `st.session_state.step` becomes `7`.
-3. The Step 7 logic runs automatically with no separate import.
+3. Step 7 executes using the rules defined in `step7_hardcoded.py` with no Excel reads.
 4. Final-page button **"신청양식 확인하기"** sets `st.session_state.step = 8`, handing control to Step 8

 ---